Thomvis/GPT4Phone/README.md

 # GPT4Phone
-Let GPT-4 control your iPhone (or a simulator)
+Let GPT-4 control your iPhone (or a simulator).
+Accompanying blog post: https://www.thomasvisser.me/2023/05/04/gpt4phone/.

 ## Usage
 Clone the repo on your machine, make sure you have Xcode installed and then execute the following command from the project’s directory: